If you’re struggling to lose weight solely through diet and exercise, you’re not alone. In fact, the latest available data from

 Wegovy® (semaglutide)

-Typical use: Once-weekly subcutaneous (meaning “under the skin”) injection.
+Typical use: Once-weekly subcutaneous injection.

-Dosage: 0.25 mg with a gradual increase of up to 1.7 mg or 2.4 mg.
+Dosage: 0.25 mg with a gradual increase up to 1.7 mg or 2.4 mg.

 Weight loss benefit: Average weight loss around 10% in clinical studies[4].